Techniques for how-to-cook-frozen-salmon Effectively

 • Refrigerator Thawing: The safest method.
 Place the salmon in the fridge for about 12-24 hours before cooking.
 This allows the fish to thaw evenly, ensuring the best texture.

-• Cold Water Thawing: If you’re pressed for time, seal the salmon in a zip-top bag and submerge it in cold water.
-Change the water every 30 minutes, and it should thaw in about an hour.
+• Cold Water Thawing: If you don’t have that much time, place the salmon into a zip-top bag and then place it into cold water.
+Replace the water every half hour, and it will thaw in an hour or so.

 • Microwave Thawing: This is the quickest method, but it can sometimes cook the edges.
 Use the defrost setting on your microwave, checking frequently.